mattrips/scratchPad/Protocol Conformance.md

 Possibly available implementations may be declared in any of the following (with the subject type and subject protocol being the protocol to which the type is declared to conform):
 1. the declaration of the subject type,
-2. an visible extension of the subject type,
+2. a visible extension of the subject type,
-3. the declaration of a superclass of the subject type.  [check this]
+3. the declaration of a superclass of the subject type,  [check this]
+4. a visible extension of a superclass of the subject type,
+5. if the subject protocol

-4. an extension of another protocol lower in the subject protocol’s chain of protocol inheritance to which lower protocol the subject type also conforms,
+6. an extension of another protocol lower in the subject protocol’s chain of protocol inheritance to which lower protocol the subject type also conforms,

-5. an extension of the subject protocol, or
+7. an extension of the subject protocol, or

-6. an extension of another protocol higher in the subject protocol’s chain of protocol inheritance.
+8. an extension of another protocol higher in the subject protocol’s chain of protocol inheritance.

 ### Interaction with Class Inheritance